Monotone Perfection: Introduction

 Our paper is related to the literature that provides equilibrium refinement aiming to eliminate undesirable equilibria.
 The classic work of \cite{S1975} proposed the notion of perfect equilibrium by introducing completely mixed strategies. \cite{SS1995} studied the possible issues with the notion of perfect equilibrium in strategic form games with compact action spaces. \cite{Bajoori2016} proved the existence of perfect equilibrium in Bayesian games with finite action spaces and continuous payoffs over countable type spaces. \cite{Carbonell-Nicolau2021} showed that a perfect equilibrium exists in discontinuous Bayesian games under the conditions of strong uniform payoff security and absolute continuity.\footnote{The notion of perfect equilibrium has also been studied in other general environments; see, for example, \cite{CM2014} for potential games, and \cite{Rath1994, Rath1998} and \cite{SZ2020} for large games.} All those papers do not invoke the monotone method, while our paper focuses on monotone strategies in Bayesian games with ordered structures and studies the notion of perfect monotone equilibrium.

-There is another stream of literature on games with strategic complementarity, which focuses on the existence of pure strategy equilibria and monotone comparative statics in supermodular games; see, for example, \cite{T1978}, \cite{MR1990}, \cite{Vives1990} and \cite{MS1994}.\footnote{\cite{Quah2007}, \cite{DQ2024}, and \cite{CKK2021} studied various novel concepts of set orders and demonstrated their applications across a wide range of contexts.} In these works, the strategies themselves need not be monotone in types. \cite{ZV2007} studied the class of monotone supermodular games and provided a constructive proof for the existence of a greatest and a least Bayesian Nash equilibrium, each one in strategies that are monotone in type.
+There is another stream of literature on games with strategic complementarity, which focuses on the existence of pure strategy equilibria and monotone comparative statics in supermodular games; see, for example, \cite{T1978}, \cite{MR1990}, \cite{Vives1990} and \cite{MS1994}.\footnote{\cite{Quah2007}, \cite{DQ2024}, and \cite{CKK2021} studied various novel concepts of set orders and demonstrated their applications across a wide range of contexts.} \cite{CM2015} further studied pure strategy perfect equilibria in supermodular games with discontinuous payoffs.
+In these works, the strategies themselves need not be monotone in types. \cite{ZV2007} studied the class of monotone supermodular games and provided a constructive proof for the existence of a greatest and a least Bayesian Nash equilibrium, each one in strategies that are monotone in type.
 In the current paper, we develop monotone perfection methods applying to Bayesian games that may not exhibit complementarity across action profiles, but satisfy the monotone incremental returns in own type when others adopt monotone strategies.

 This paper is also related to the literature that aims to provide sufficient conditions for the existence of equilibria in Bayesian games. \cite{RR1982} worked with the conditions of independent atomless types and private values. \cite{MW1985} considered general Bayesian games with the absolute continuity condition on type spaces. \cite{CM2018} studied Bayesian games with discontinuous payoffs. \cite{FY2018} provided sufficient conditions that ensure the existence of Pareto-undominated and socially-maximal pure strategy equilibria. \cite{HS2019} introduced a general condition called ``coarser inter-player information'' and showed that it is necessary and sufficient for the existence of pure strategy equilibria.
 All those papers do not consider monotone strategies and perfect equilibria.